Create a free account to check out faster, store multiple shipping addresses, view and track your orders in your account, and much more.

 Please enter your password to continue.

-Your heavy tin flask may serve in the city, but when you’re making a trek through the mountains, utility is key.
-This no-frills alternative is as light as it is sturdy, providing a simple, durable vessel for your backcountry beverage.
+Your heavy tin flask may serve in the city, but when you're making a trek through the mountains, utility is key.
+This no-frills alternative is made from high-density thermoplastic, providing a simple and durable vessel for your backcountry beverage.
 The only real struggle: deciding what to fill it with.

 I thought this was a very cool addition to my Birchbox.
 I used it at the beach and while camping and it came in very handy.
 Unfortunately my husky got ahold of it and it was destroyed.
 It was strong but not dog proof.4